SPECIAL REPORT-Into the fog: How Britain lost track of the coronavirus

 Louise Smith, the director of health in the rural county of Norfolk, in eastern England, was angry that mortality and case data weren't shared by local hospitals.
 From March to mid-April, she said, "I was finding out about the deaths by reading the local newspaper."

-In Birmingham, the city's health director Justin Varney said when the first deaths occurred in early March, he used to get a personal call from Chris Whitty or his deputy.
-But he was given neither a name nor postcode of the victim.
+In Birmingham, the city's health director Justin Varney said when the first deaths occurred in early March, the national protocol was to get a personal call from Chris Whitty or his deputy.
+Varney's first call came from another official.
+He was given neither a name nor postcode of the victim.
 It was just the "barest minimum of details" and he was told "not do anything with that until the NHS announced it."

 Whitty did not respond to a request for comment.